SteinarArnason/Owell/README.md

   This project has been tested on Linux Mint and Windows 10 without any errors.

   - NodeJS (vX.X.X)

+  - Atom with the reccomended packages found in the [Notes](https://github.com/IamStony/Owell#notes) section

   - possibly something more ...
 TODO